 Climate Change Impacts

 Climate variables and ranges are important in determining the niche of most any species on the landscape so it follows that changes in climate will impact the niche and/or habitat range of any species.
 It is especially important to understand and subsequently model these relationships concerning diseases and their potential to spread to more populations in the future.
 Many species distribution, niche, and habitat modeling programs (mentioned in the Open Source/Freeware Modeling & Mapping page) can be used with varying degrees of success to model current and future distributions of vectors and reservoirs for disease.
-For example, GARP was utilized in a recent publication to identify the current and future potential habitat for the Ixodes ricinus tick species in Europe - a vector for Lyme disease (see map to right).
+For example, GARP was utilized in a recent publication to identify the current and future potential habitat for the Ixodes ricinus tick species in Europe - a vector for Lyme disease (view updated map to the right, part of an ongoing effort to improve I. ricinus predictions.
 In addition to spatial models, statistical analyses can be utilized to determine current relationships between diseases and climate.
-For example, I have collaborated on several projects that examine the potential relationships between teleconnections (e.g., El Niño/Southern Oscillation, North Atlantic Oscillation, Siberian High) and diseases (e.g., plague, tularemia, anthrax).
+For example, I have also collaborated on several projects that examine the potential relationships between teleconnections (e.g., El Niño/Southern Oscillation, North Atlantic Oscillation, Siberian High) and diseases (e.g., plague, tularemia, anthrax).